Esri/arcgis-runtime-samples-android/java/viewshed-location/README.md

 ## How it works

 1. Create a `LocationViewshed` passing in the observer location, heading, pitch, horizontal/vertical angles, and min/max distances.
-2. Set the property values on the viewshed instance for location, direction, range, and visibility properties.
+2. Set the location, direction, range, and visibility properties of the viewshed instance.
 3. Create an `AnalysisOverlay` and add the viewshed to it with `analysisOverlay.getAnalyses().add(viewshed)`.
 4. Add the analysis overlay to the `SceneView` with `sceneView.getAnalysisOverlays().add(analysisOverlay)`.